RickStrahl/BlogPosts/2023-04/Preventing iOS Safari Textbox Zooming/IosTextboxZoomingAndViewportSizing.md

     font-size: 16px;
 }
 ```

-If you don't have an explicit CSS file you can also declare the size directly on the HTML element:
+If you don't have an explicit override CSS file you can also declare the size directly on the HTML element:

 ```html
 <html style="font-size: 16px">